 Lemon Curd

-Note to self: get one of those juicer things where the bottom attaches to form a bowl. |
+Note to self: get one of those juicer things where

 1 cup sugar